-I originally purchased the Light My Fire FireSteel 2.0 Army about 12 months ago and it sat in the bottom of my gear testing box getting pushed aside in favour of larger items.
+I originally purchased the Light My Fire Swedish FireSteel BIO Army 2-in-1 it sat in the bottom of my gear testing box getting pushed aside in favour of larger items.
 When it came time to write an article about fire on the trail I thought that it’s finally time to test this little accessory and after having a play with it I realised that I may have been missing out.

 A stereotype here but I only tend to read the instructions for use when I really have to preferring to work it out by trial and error and I must admit that it took a bit of fiddling to work out how best to create a spark.
 For trial I decided to use my Jetboil Zip Stove unit.